 A typical tour can include a variety of the following:

 - Tours are available to students in grades K-12, and to any group interested in knowing more about the Wilkes-Barre/Scranton International Airport.

 - Tours are tailored to each age group.

-- Tours are given on Mondays, Wednesdays and Thursdays.
+- Tours are given on Mondays, Tuesdays and Thursdays.
 Advance reservations are required.
 Special times may be arranged depending on the availability of Airport Ambassadors.

 - One adult must accompany every five (5) children.

 - Group size should be between 10 and 30 children.

 - Students are expected to be quiet, stay close together in a group, and promptly follow the instructions of the Tour Leader/Speaker.